Anwar8/Blaze/README.md

 ## Journal
+#### 6 April
+1. Upon entering the second iteration, the nonlinear transform appears to reset and calculate non-existing displacement as if the corotated and base configurations are identical although in the first iteration that was not the case.
+2. It turns out that this is happening because the nodal reaction forces are not being considered which is resulting in out-of-balance forces equal to the load applied.
+What this is doing is giving a dU equal and opposite the resolved displacement fields thus returning the structure to its base configuration.
+3. There was an error where out-of-balance was calculated as $\boldsymbol{G} = \boldsymbol{K}\boldsymbol{U} - \boldsymbol{R}$, but has been updated to $\boldsymbol{G} = \boldsymbol{R} - \boldsymbol{P}$.
+4. It appears that the resistance forces are not being extracted from the elements correctly.
+Should try $\boldsymbol{G} = \boldsymbol{K}\boldsymbol{U} - \boldsymbol{P}$ for out-of-balance.
+5. That did not work.
+I am now able to continue, but solution is  oscillating between negative and positive values.
+Do not know what is happening.
+6. Tried the Basic Beam as well, and it fails to proceed after 0.88 knowing that buckling should take place at 0.86.
+7. I give up for now.
+Note that I tried 4 KU - P, and it was not of great help.
+It does, however, produce different end contraction (0.35 vs 0.3) which I found a bit unsettling.

 #### 3 April
 How to resolve the nonlinear effects?
 Well, first I will need the trigonometric functions needed.
 That means I will need to establish a relationship between the base configuration and the corotated and current configurations.
 How do I define a configuration?
 #### 2 April 24